Board Certified Behavior Analyst (BCBA)

 Applied Behavior Analysis (ABA) Course Sequence Options

 This course sequence trains practitioners extensively in Applied Behavior Analysis, with a focus on treating Autism.
-Recent Michigan legislation mandates insurance companies to cover therapeutic services for autistic persons by BCBA credentialed treatment providers.
-To earn a BCBA credential, a master’s degree in psychology or a related field is required, plus a specific sequence of 5 classes (18 credits) plus a practicum.
+Michigan legislation mandates insurance companies to cover therapeutic services for autistic persons by BCBA-credentialed treatment providers.
+To earn a BCBA credential, a master's degree in psychology, education, or Applied Behavior Analysis and must include a specific sequence of ABA classes, or those courses must be taken in addition to an eligible master's degree.
+Our five-semester training program at WSU consists of a sequence of 6 traditional classes (22 credits) plus 5 practicum classes (10 credits) for a total of 32 credits for the ABA sequence.
 Our course sequence has received full approval by the Behavior Analytic Certification Board (BACB).
-This BCBA certification course sequence can either be part of a master’s program or a post master’s set of courses that will meet the requirements for students to sit for the BCBA exam.
+This BCBA certification course sequence can either be part of a master's program or a post master's set of courses that will meet the requirements for students to sit for the BCBA exam.
 Students who successfully complete the courses are eligible to sit for the BCBA examination, which, upon passing, would lead to the BCBA credential.

 Applicants must choose whether or not they are going to take:

-b) as part of a Master’s of Education (M.Ed.) degree in Educational Psychology, which involves the same 18 credit sequence, plus an additional 12 credits of coursework (Bachelor’s degree required), plus one of the practicum options.
+b) as part of a Master of Science (M.S.) degree in Applied Behavior Analysis, which involves the same 32 credit sequence, plus an additional 8 credits of coursework (Bachelor's degree required) for a total of 40 credits.

 Program may quality for Title IV funding under the gainful employment act, please check with the Office of Financial Aid.